 Setting sail!
 Breakwater construction has begun.

 Stretching for two-kilometres, each breakwater is up to 18.5 metres high from the ocean floor and will include 650,000 tonnes of limestone and 300,000 tonnes of granite, being delivered to site..

-Construction of the new breakwaters and removal of the old breakwaters is expected to be completed in mid to late 2022.
+Construction of the new breakwaters and removal of the old breakwaters is expected to be completed early 2023..

-Two local WA businesses - WA Limestone and Italia Stone Group will undertake the works.
+Two local WA businesses - WA Limestone and Italia Stone Group are undertaking the works.

 All required approvals have been received from the Department of Water and Environmental Regulation and Western Australian Planning Commission.